This is the full prologue of to-be Eternal Defenders book one.

 Prologue: Lifetimes at war

 Two elves stood at the Memorial Glade, deep within the Sacred Forest, where few could stand.
 One of them was Kraasian Darkwood, a two-meters-tall muscular male in his prime, twenty-one centuries old.
-He had his green hair cut short and his dark green eyes gazed at the monolith he knelt in front of.
+He had his green hair cut short and his dark green eyes gazed at the monolith.
 Of the names engraved on it, he came to pay his respects to three of them.

 First were Jandiel Darkwood and his wife Ivaria, a pair of exceptional warriors who fought when the demons invaded their world several generations ago.
 What they learned during the early skirmishes significantly helped the elven army in the coming battles.
 Rumors were that Jandiel himself fought Rezam, the demon commander leading the first assault, and forced him to retreat.
 With his friends, Jandiel persuaded the Eternals, beings of myth and power, to bless their descendants so they could walk in their footsteps and defend their lands until the demons were defeated, thus founding the Order of Eternal Defenders.

 The third name he came to pay respect to was Maalos Darkwood, Kraasian’s ancestor who lived five generations ago.
 During one of his tasks as a warrior, Maalos saved the life of King Emerian Crystelan.
 Since then, the Darkwood and Crystelan families became unlikely friends.
 The Darkwoods also offered the Kings of House Crystelan their marital insight – and gained some respect and privileges in return.

 „When you told me Ellisia gave birth to a boy, I would expect you to come anywhere else but here,“ the other elf – Ereanel, Kraasian’s best friend – said.